 What We Offer

-The Acacia program is built around four movements — Shalom, Rapha, Tikvah, and Acacia — that guide families from telling their story all the way through to returning to ministry.
-Over the course of a year, families receive:
+The journey of Acacia Ministries is built around four movements — Shalom, Rapha, Tikvah, and Acacia — that guide families from telling their story all the way through returning to wholeness.
+Over the course of a year, ministry families receive:

-We also serve military families — particularly chaplain families — who face stress and lack a sense of belonging in a church due to deployments and constant moves.
+We also serve military families — particularly chaplain families — who face tremendous pressure and may lack a sense of belonging due to the unusual and unspoken expectations of military service.

 Built for the Long Haul